mxcoppell/tradestation-api-ts/docs/QuickStart.md

 ## Common Issues & Solutions 🔧

 1. **Authentication Error**
-   - Double-check your credentials in `.env.local`
+   - Double-check your credentials in `.env`
    - Ensure you're using the correct environment ('Simulation' or 'Live')

 2. **Rate Limit Exceeded**